XYZ-IBD: Benchmarking Robust 6D Object Pose Estimation under Real-World Industrial Complexity: Benchmarks

-Our dataset provides high-precision 6D object pose and depth annotations, enabling the establishment of a comprehensive benchmark for object detection, pose estimation, and depth estimation.
-The XYZ-IBD dataset is included as one of the official pose estimation datasets in the industrial track of the BOP Challenge 2025~\cite{bopchallange25}, and as one of the depth estimation datasets in the monocular depth track of TRICKY Challenge 2025~\cite{tricky2025}.
-To ensure consistency with these challenges, we adopt their evaluation metrics to assess performance on our dataset.
-For the 2D detection and 6D pose estimation tasks, we evaluate representative methods under both seen and unseen object settings.
+Our dataset provides high-precision 6D object pose and depth annotations, enabling the establishment of a comprehensive benchmark for \textbf{object detection and pose estimation}.
+In order to align the evaluation protocol with the widely used Benchmark for 6D Object Pose Estimation (BOP) and challenges, we adopt their evaluation protocols to assess performance on our dataset.
+For the 2D detection and 6D pose estimation tasks, we evaluate representative methods under both \textbf{seen and unseen object settings}.
 In the seen object setup, models are trained on our synthetic dataset and evaluated on the real-world test split.
-In the unseen object setup, we directly apply off-the-shelf generalizable methods, which have been pretrained on large-scale external datasets, to our real test scenes.
-We benchmark several recent state-of-the-art methods across all three tasks.
-Detailed implementation settings for these baseline methods are provided in the Supplemental Material.
+In the unseen object setup, we directly use off-the-shelf generalizable methods, which have been pretrained on large-scale external datasets, to infer our real test scenes without extra finetuning.
+We benchmark several recent state-of-the-art methods across \textbf{five BOP-Core datasets} (LM-O~\cite{lmo}, T-LESS~\cite{hodan2017tless}, YCB-V~\cite{icbin}, IC-BIN~\cite{icbin}, TUD-L~\cite{hodan2018bop}) in compare with XYZ-IBD, under \textbf{four tasks }(model-based seen/unseen object 2D detection and model-based seen/unseen object 6D detection).
+All seen-object baseline methods are trained on our synthetic training dataset and evaluated on the real testing split.
+For all the unseen baselines, we directly use the pretrained model to infer on the testing split.